DanielMuller/ses-email-forward/README.md

 Address aliases are stored in a DynamoDB table.

+Management of addresses can be done in DynamoDB directly, or you can use the web-ui: [ses-email-forward-ui](https://github.com/DanielMuller/ses-email-forward-ui).
 ## Disclaimer
 ### From rewrite
 SES can only send from a validated domain.
 To be able to forward any "From domain", it needs to be rewritten.